 Accommodation: We have booked Lisbon (3 nights), Coimbra (1) and Porto (2).
 The last two nights, the last should be near Lisbon, is not yet booked.

-This is (roughly) how we ended up travelling.
+The map shows our plan for a Portugal Road Trip and also how we (roughly) ended up travelling.
 The return from the Douro to Lisbon is not included here.

 Here is a guide book from 1828 with a short introduction to Lisbon and Porto!
 Portugal Travel Blogs lists all blog posts on Travellerspoint about and from Portugal.
 This miniseries is combined with albums from Lisbon, Porto and the Douro and more.
 Finally a decent official tourism video (4:33).
 See more below.